Rasad: Later life

 In 1067 or 1069, after the Turkish soldiers' victory, Rasad fled to Baghdad along with al-Mustansir's daughters.
 Although this account is disputed, Rasad's power was reduced and she is rarely mentioned in chronicles afterward.

 In 1074, Caliph al-Mustansir was able to restore order with the help of Badr al-Jamali and his army of Syrian mercenaries.
 Al-Jamali, who had also once been a slave, was made the vizier thereafter in 1074.
 This was the effective end of Rasad's long de facto rule, though she continued to serve as a royal diplomat for the remainder of her life.
 She is mentioned in 1078, when performing a diplomatic correspondence with queen Arwa al-Sulayhi of Yemen.
 Arwa's initial letter to the Fatimids has not survived, but Rasad's response has.
 It is her only known official correspondence with another queen, and it is the only instance where Rasad is known to have called herself a queen (malika).

 Descendants

 Through the various kings of both the Fatimid dynasty and its cadet families that have ruled following al-Mustansir's death in 1094, Rasad's bloodline has come down to the present day.
-For example, the Aga Khans - a dynasty of mixed Persian/European ancestry that is currently led by the Aga Khan IV, Imam of the Nizari Ismailis - claim direct descent from Rasad through al-Mustansir.
+For example, the Aga Khans - a dynasty of mixed Persian/European ancestry that is currently led by the Aga Khan V, Imam of the Nizari Ismailis - claim direct descent from Rasad through al-Mustansir.